danstad/danstad.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am PhD candidate in Economics at Rice University.
-My research lies in the intersection between applied industrial organization and education economics, with development economics.
+My research interests include the intersection between applied industrial organization and development economics, as well as education economics.

 [Here a link to my CV](http://academicpages.github.io/files/paper1.pdf)